Adam Phillips (animator): Life and career

 Adam Phillips was born in 1971 and raised in Narromine, New South Wales.

 In 1989, Phillips moved to Queensland and was injured in an industrial accident.
 He dedicated himself to drawing during his convalescence.
 In 1993, he was hired by Disney to work as a tweener in Sydney and promoted to the position of character animator two years later.
 He became the effects director in 1998, a role in which he worked on several Disney sequel films.
 At the end of 2004, Phillips left Disney "to pursue [his] own interests."

 Since that time, Phillips has produced more content for his Brackenwood setting, including Prowlies at the River, which in 2006 was said to be in the Top 10 Most Influential Online Flash Shorts.

 He has continued to do outside work as a freelance animator, writer and special effects designer for clients such as Kellogg's, BioWare San Francisco and Wizards of the Coast (Dungeons and Dragons).

 In 2006, Phillips produced thirty 10–20 second animations in 30 days.

 In December 2016, he was a featured artist at the Adobe Design Center.

 Phillips was a frequent collaborator with Electronic Arts' BioWare San Francisco studio (formerly EA2D), working as a freelance animator with the studio on three Dragon Age-branded games.
 His collaboration included creating all of the art and animation for the browser-based Dragon Age Journeys.
 He set the art style for the Facebook/Google+ game, Dragon Age Legends, as well as animating the opening cinematic and providing concept art for the game's main characters.
 His art was also used for Dragon Age Legends: Remix 01, a collaboration between BioWare San Francisco and the Flash game developer PixelAnte (also known as Evan Miller).

-In 2014, Phillips created an animated GIF of the Mexican team coach at the World Cup which went viral, being viewed over seven million times.
+In 2013, Phillips created an animated GIF of association football coach Miguel Herrera, which went viral, being viewed over seven million times.

 Phillips switched from Adobe Flash to Toon Boom Animation's software.
 In 2014, Toon Boom commissioned Phillips to write a guide book titled Animate to Harmony: The Independent Animator's Guide to Toon Boom, and in 2016 Phillips' tutorials on their Harmony software were broadcast on Twitch TV.

 Phillips has worked on the American animated comedy television series Bob's Burgers as a digital effects animator (2014), storyboard artist (2015–2016), and assistant director (2016–2019).

 In 2017, Phillips announced that he would return to work on Brackenwood animations, with the Wildlife Documentary Series and a conventional installment in the form for a sequel to The Last of the Dashkin.

 In 2011, Phillips launched the BiteyCastle Effects Academy (BCA FX), a subscription-based series of video tutorials teaching how to do 2D animated visual effects.

 In 2019, Phillips was quoted in a Wired article where he talked about why he decided to switch to digital and use Flash.